RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 # Integration Test Results

-The results of running Rubi and Mathematica on the integration test suite are available for viewing as pdf files.
+The results of running Rubi and Mathematica on the integration test-suite are available for viewing as pdf files.
 For each problem on which a system produces a deficient result, the following items are shown:

 * The problem number followed by an explanation why the result is deficient
 * The problem shown as an indefinite integral
-* The optimal antiderivative shown in blue and preceded by its type number, its leaf count size, and the number of steps Rubi uses to integrate it
+* The optimal antiderivative shown in blue and preceded by its type number, leaf count size, and the number of steps Rubi uses to integrate it
-* The deficient result shown in black and preceded by its type number, its leaf count size, and if Rubi is the system being tested the number of steps Rubi uses to integrate it
+* The deficient result shown in black and preceded by its type number, leaf count size, and if Rubi is the system being tested the number of steps Rubi uses to integrate it

 An expression's type number is determined by the highest level of functions it involves: